InstitutionalGrammar/IG-Book/resources.md

 Codebook: [Institutional Grammar 2.0 Codebook](https://arxiv.org/abs/2008.08937)

-//### Introductory Videos

-//provide supplementary videos that provide an informal introduction into the concepts, which will be listed here.

-//### Software
+### Upcoming resources

-//As a final component, we are developing a set of software packages that support the encoding and analysis of institutional information.
+We are further in the process of developing introductory video resources as well as software tools to support the encoding and analysis of institutional statements.